 In the image above on the left, I've drawn two lines that represent the center of Greg's hip sockets (roughly) at the top of his backswing.

-At impact, you can see that his right hip has replaced where his left hip was at the top of the backswing almost exactly.
+At impact, you can see that his trail hip has replaced where his lead hip was at the top of the backswing almost exactly.
 In other words, Greg has shifted laterally toward the target an amount equivalent to the entire width of his pelvis.
+This is the kind of lateral hip shift that separates powerful ball-strikers from amateurs.

-Most amateurs get nowhere near this amount of shift because they focus on bringing the club down first from the top.
+Most amateurs get nowhere near this amount of shift because they focus on bringing the club down first from the top instead of initiating the move with the lower body.

 How to Shift Without Sliding

 When I teach my students how much lateral movement is necessary to get into a proper impact position, they almost always say they feel like they're sliding.
-But, if you make this lateral move and then engage the left glute by driving the left ankle into the ground, your lateral move will stop before impact, and you will be stacked and braced over the left side to deliver a solid strike to the ball.
+But, if you make this lateral move and then engage the lead glute by driving the lead ankle into the ground, your lateral move will stop before impact, and you will be stacked and braced over the lead side to deliver a solid strike to the ball.
+The GOAT Drill system trains exactly this pattern — loading the trail side, then shifting and bracing through the lead side for maximum swing power.

-I had Greg feel the moves I describe in the recent "Tiger Woods Squat" video.
-This led to Greg significantly lowering his ball flight to a much more penetrating one with better compression.
+I had Greg feel the moves I describe in the downswing squat concept used by elite players.
+This led to Greg significantly lowering his ball flight to a much more penetrating one with better compression — a direct result of improved ground force leverage at impact.

-One of the most criticized motions in Tiger's golf swing from the TV pundits has always been the squat move, where his head lowers during the downswing.
+One of the most criticized motions in an elite player's golf swing from the TV pundits has always been the squat move, where the head lowers during the downswing.

-What that looks like is that he gets to the top of the swing and he starts to get leverage.
-He looks like he squats and his head lowers a little bit, then it comes back up a little bit.
+What that looks like is that the player gets to the top of the swing and starts to get leverage.
+It looks like a squat and the head lowers a little bit, then comes back up a little bit.
 Sam Snead had a similar move.
-Lots of golfers who have built a lot of power in their swing without a lot of effort have done a very similar move.
+Lots of golfers who have built a lot of swing power without a lot of effort have done a very similar move.

-I've always argued that it's the most powerful move in Tiger's golf swing, and I'm going to show you why.
+I've always argued that it's the most powerful move in any elite ball-striker's game, and I'm going to show you why.

 That squat move allows a couple of things to happen.
 The first thing is it allows you to use the ground for leverage and build a stable base.
 That's critical because really, as we've learned, we're just wanting to maintain lag to here and then we release it at the bottom.
 You need a stable base in order to have a solid impact position.